techGIAN/ClassifyWineQuality/README.md

 `MatPlotLib` is a 2D plotting library used in Python. `Seaborn`'s data visualization is based off of `MatPlotLib` - so we will import this as well.
 But again, is not necessary if Seaborn isn't used.

 `Sklearn` (or SciKitLearn) is the machine learning library in Python, and it contains several various ML algorithms that we can use.
 For the purposes of this example, we will take a look into Random Forest Classifier, Support Vector, and Multi-Layer Perceptron.
-There are still a lot more of these algorithms; but if you are interested check out the link: https://scikit-learn.org/stable/
+There are still a lot more of these algorithms such as Logistic Regression, k-Nearest Neighbors, Naive Bayes, etc.; but if you are interested check out the link: https://scikit-learn.org/stable/

 Let us begin by examining our data.
 For this, we will be using the `winequality-red.csv` dataset; you can download this dataset from Kaggle here: https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009